Latino artist wins prestigious portrait competition for depiction of a migrant woman

 All the pieces included will address socio-political themes, such as immigration, gun violence, LGBTQ rights and race relations.

 In addition to being the first Latino winner, Crosthwaite is the first performance artist winner.
-His work isn't what is traditionally thought of as a portrait, and his work challenges notions of what a portrait can be and do, Caragol said.
+His work isn't what is traditionally thought of as a portrait, and therefore challenges notions of what a portrait can be and do, Caragol said.

 The video ends with a portrait of a child.
 It's unclear whether the child belongs to Chávez or is Chávez herself, but the final frame is significant, said curator and juror Dorothy Moss.